-I consider myself very lucky that my sisters are my best friends and two of them live in town.
-My sister, Alice, is a talented photographer and when she has an all day shoot, I give her dogs a mid-day break.
+I consider myself very lucky that my sisters are my best friends, and two of them live in town.
+My sister, Alice, is a talented photographer, and when she has an all-day shoot, I give her dogs a mid-day break.

-Her dogs, Darla and Franny, are two of the nicest dogs you could hope to meet!
+Her dogs, Darla and Franny, are two of the friendliest dogs you could hope to meet!
 I love her dogs, and I want to treat them to be happy this holiday season.
 Her girls definitely expect me to give them a treat every time I see them.

 I made these cute snowman toys for dogs with a few simple items that most dog lovers have around the house.
 Never leave your dog unattended with homemade toys.
 This toy is not intended for strong chewers!
 For a more durable DIY toy, check out our DIY t-shirt chew toy.

 white sock (tube or crew)

 First, put a tennis ball in the sock and push it down to the bottom of the sock.

 Add the second tennis ball, then tie a string around the sock just above the first ball.
 Cut off the excess line.

 Tie above the second tennis ball, don’t worry if the heel is showing.

 If using long socks, you may need to repeat this process again.

 Tie top of the sock with string.
 It should resemble a peanut.